“Writing is the only thing that, when I do it, I don’t feel like I should be doing something else.”

 — Gloria Steinem

-Selected clips
+Selected clippings

 • Care.com: 'Barbie' Is A Love Letter To Being Yourself, And My Kids Got The Message